The Best Vegan Swedish Meatballs with Lingonberry Jam

 1. Prepare the Flax Eggs

 In a small bowl, mix the ground flaxseed with water and let it sit for 5 minutes to thicken.
-This will act as your binder.

 2. Sauté the Aromatics